rikbosch/PowerUp/Readme.markdown

 Yes.
 By default the Nant helper scripts assume a single .Net solution file.
 But this can easily be replaced with any set of build steps.

-## Why Nant, and not MSBuild/PowerShell?
+## Why Nant for building packages (and not MSBuild/PowerShell etc)?

 Nant is designed to build .Net solutions, and does so very well.
 It is exceptionally expressive when it comes to file copying, which creates a nice declarative syntax with which to construct packages.
 It is not so strong for performing deployments, due to its inexpressiveness as a general purpose scripting language.
 That is why both Nant and Powershell are used.